pouyabey/IT-Learning-Log/Experience-01/Day-03.md

 # Day 3 – Intune Device Inventory and Compliance Audit

-Today is my third day at my internship, and I have started working on a new project focused on Microsoft Intune device management and compliance.
+Today is my third day, and I have started working on a new project focused on Microsoft Intune device management and compliance.

 ## Project Overview